Devin Booker NBA Playoffs Player Props: Suns vs. Nuggets

 Devin Booker Insights vs. the Nuggets

-- This season, Devin Booker has made 9.9 shots per game, which adds up to 15.3% of his team's total makes.

-- Booker is averaging 6.0 three-point field goal attempts per game this season, which is 11.8% of his team's attempts from beyond the arc.
+- He's attempted 6.0 threes per game, or 11.8% of his team's shots from beyond the arc this season.

-- Booker's Suns average 101.4 possessions per game, which ranks 19th among NBA teams, while the Nuggets are one of the league's slowest with 99.5 possessions per contest.
+- Booker's opponents, the Nuggets, have one of the slowest offensive tempos, ranking 27th, averaging 99.5 possessions per game, while his Suns average 101.4 per game, which ranks 19th among NBA teams.

-- The Nuggets are the eighth-best defensive squad in the league, giving up 112.5 points per game.
+- Conceding 112.5 points per game, the Nuggets are the eighth-ranked squad in the NBA on defense.

-- On the boards, the Nuggets have allowed 40.8 rebounds per contest, which is best in the league.
+- The Nuggets are the best team in the league, allowing 40.8 rebounds per game.

-- The Nuggets give up 25.7 assists per contest, 15th-ranked in the league.
+- In terms of assists, the Nuggets are ranked 15th in the NBA, giving up 25.7 per game.

-- In terms of 3-pointers, the Nuggets have given up 11.4 makes per game, third in the league.
+- Looking at 3-pointers, the Nuggets are third in the league, allowing 11.4 makes per game.

 Devin Booker vs. the Nuggets